-On the higher education scene, it ranks among the top 10 engineering schools in Europe.
-Its purpose is also to become a centre for research and innovation recognized throughout the world, a partner of choice for business and industry.
+On the higher education scene, we rank among the top 10 engineering schools in Europe.
+Our purpose is also to become a centre for research and innovation recognized throughout the world, a partner of choice for business and industry.

-INNOV@INSA

-Short Program on Innovative Engineering and Management
+INNOV@INSA Short Program on Innovative Engineering and Management